thashepherd/paircolumbuschallenges-FindTheAnagrams/README.md

 “Angel” is an anagram of “glean.”

 ##Instructions
 The `detect_anagram` method detects if the words are anagrams or not.
 It relies on an unimplemented `canonical` method.
-Fill out `canonical` so that `detect_anagram` is fixed.
+Fill out `canonical` so that `detect_anagram` returns true when both words are anagrams of each other.

 `detect_anagram('angel', 'glean') #should == true`
 `detect_anagram('glean', 'angel') #should == true`